 The Certification and Ratings Collaboration is working on a range of projects that will increase our impact so that more seafood producers move along a clear path toward environmental sustainability and social responsibility.

-Below you will find information on two recent projects – a report on the sustainable seafood landscape, a brief that clarifies the roles of certification and ratings programs and a framework that defines the range of social issues relevant to seafood and how they are addressed by current standards.
+Below you will find information on three recent projects – a report on the sustainable seafood landscape, a brief that clarifies the roles of certification and ratings programs, and a framework that defines the range of social issues relevant to seafood and how they are addressed by current standards.

-In addition, we are working on the following projects in 2018-2019 and will post additional information about them here in the coming months:
+In addition, we are working on the following projects and will post additional information about them here in the coming months:

 - 0-60 Scoring for Fishery Improvement Projects.
 We are developing scoring indicators for use on FisheryProgress.org that will help FIPs track and communicate their progress at the sub-60 level.
-We are pilot testing the indicators in the summer of 2018 and expect they will launch on FisheryProgress by the end of the year.
+We are currently pilot testing the indicators and expect they will launch on FisheryProgress by the end of the year.

 - Sustainable Seafood: A Global Benchmark.
 We are consolidating data on our programs’ coverage and impact to present a more complete picture of progress and gaps in achieving sustainable fisheries and aquaculture using market mechanism.
-The first version of the report is available below, and subsequent updates will be available in early 2019.
+The first version of the report is available below, and subsequent updates will be available in the summer.